TDAILab/tutorial-template/docs/source/start.rst

 * Base API : The URL written in the "Value" field output by the deployment
-* API token : Access_Token
+* API token : Access_Token in "secret_manager.sh".
-* Github App ID : Github App ID ust created.
+* Github App ID : Github App ID.
+You confirm it in GitHub APPs page you created just now.
 * Secret Name in Secret Manager : KEYPAIR_NAME in "secret_manager.sh".
 * GitHub Name : Your GitHub account name